Janith-sh/smart-document-qna-system/README.md

 This confirms:
 - ✅ Gemini AI embeddings are working
-- ✅ ChromaDB is storing vectors
+- ✅ Pinecone is storing vectors
 - ✅ Next.js API is connected

 ## 📁 Project Structure